Data API client upgrade guide

 The Java client now requires Java 17 or later.
 DataStax recommends Java 21.

-Breaking change to create collection (Python and Java only)
+Breaking changes to create collection

 -